cjgolla/art-website/README.md

 This is my art website which allows you to log into an account and view some of the artwork displayed.
+Github Pages is used to display the frontpage, artpage and profile pages.

 IMPORTANT: